OlssonF/Ambio_adaptive_management/README.md

 - `helper_functions.R`contains small functions to deal with date times and calculating changes
 - `lake-inflow difference.R` contains code to calculate the average lake - inflow temperature difference across the modelling period and generate an SI plot of results
 - `InflowR_from_AT.R` shows the method used to estimate inflow temperature when no observations were available.
-Uses raw data from the `Data` folder. s
+Uses raw data from the `Data` folder.